Breviceps acutirostris

 Breviceps acutirostris, also known as common rain frog, strawberry rain frog, or Cape short-headed frog, is a species of frog in the family Brevicipitidae.
 It is endemic to the southwestern Cape region in South Africa.
-It is burrowing frog that lives in fynbos heatland and forests at elevations below 1600 m above sea level.
+It is a burrowing frog that lives in fynbos heatland and forests at elevations below 1600 m above sea level.
 Development is direct (i.e., there is no free-living larval stage).

 It is threatened by habitat loss, although much of its habitat is also protected.